tribalNerd/ptt-manager/README.md

 = Q) What does this plugin do? =

-A) The Post Type & Taxonomy Manager Wordpress plugin registers Post Types and Taxonomies for you.
+A) The Post Type & Taxonomy Manager WordPress plugin registers Post Types and Taxonomies for you.

 = Q) Does it create templates for Post Types and Taxonomies? =